loresoft/EntityFrameworkCore.Generator/docs/configuration.md

   schemas:
     - dbo

-  # exclude tables or columns: Changed in v7.x
+  # exclude tables or columns
   exclude:
     # list of expressions for tables to exclude, source is Schema.TableName
     tables: